jetsonsystems/PlmFrontEnd/README.md

 ## Directory Structure

-This is an overview of the structure the applications directory structure:
+This is an overview of the application's directory structure:

     |- html
     |   |